jacklatrobe/progress-knight/README.md

 # dev-diary
 ## 22/01/2021 - jacklatrobe
 ### CHANGELOG
- -Added detailed tooltip descriptions to Order of Discovery and Nobility roles -Renamed 'Probation' role in the Order of Discovery to "Research Candidate" -Created new Order of Discovery roles: Researcher, Lead Researcher, Head of Innovation
+ - Added detailed tooltip descriptions to Order of Discovery and Nobility roles
+ - Renamed 'Probation' role in the Order of Discovery to "Research Candidate"
+ - Created new Order of Discovery roles: Researcher, Lead Researcher, Head of Innovation

+### COMMENTARY
 I have forked this project purely for the purposes of raising a pull request back to camerongott to finish off the tooltips and add some new roles to the order of discovery.... but I must admit I am a little bit intrigued by the depth of the dev diary that has been left here, and can see that an impressive amount of work has been put into the rebirth of this idler.
 Perhaps I too could have a hand in this story... only time will tell...

 ## 7/12/2021 - camerongott
 ### CHANGELOG
--Added three new skills to Mind category
+ - Added three new skills to Mind category
--Added one new job to The Arcane Association
+ - Added one new job to The Arcane Association

+### COMMENTARY
 It's time to move the story forward.
 It's time to learn how to be a Chairman so skilled, so wise, that that Chairman is worthy of level 1000.

 The Chairman tooltip alludes to the sole pursuit of immortality.
 Once a character reaches Chairman, their willpower and focus is dedicated towards discovering the mysteries of both magic and biology in order to find, if there is one, a way to enhance one's lifespan.